About The Master Gardener Program

 Master Gardeners are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
 They are enthusiastic, willing to learn and to help others, and able to communicate with diverse groups of people.
 They form a network of highly-qualified and concerned people who are capable of implementing a wide range of activities useful to the community.

 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.
 In exchange for their training, persons who become Master Gardeners contribute time as volunteers, working through their local Extension office to provide horticulture-related information to their communities.

 If accepted into the Master Gardener program, you will be required to attend over 50 hours in specialized training courses.
 The program offers instruction in lawn care; ornamental trees and shrubs; insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; perennials and annuals; and water conservation.

-Check this site and our Facebook Page for information on an upcoming 2019 Master Gardener Class.
+Check this site and our Facebook Page for information on upcoming Master Gardener Classes.